thompson-tyler/filecopy/DESIGN.md

 - `SOS` is constructed by the server as a response to a previous packet.
 SOS packets are constructed by sending the incoming packet back to the client with the type value changed to `SOS`.
 SOS packets trigger the client to reset whatever process prompted the SOS - this is the self healing mechanism.
+An `SOS` has a matching `seqno` to the packet that triggered it.

 - `ACK` is constructed the same as SOS.
 It notifies the client that the requested action with a matching `seqno` was performed successfully.
 The